How to Buy An Investment Property in New York City

 Focus on condos.
 Co-ops, though generally less expensive and more available, are not the best option for an investment property as they often don’t allow subletting.

-Generally, co-ops tend to be very unfriendly to investors with bylaws strictly regulating sublets.
+Generally, co-ops tend to be unfriendly to investors, with bylaws strictly regulating sublets.

-Condos, for the most part, don’t usually have bylaws heavily policing owners renting out their units.
+For the most part, condos don’t usually have bylaws heavily policing owners renting out their units.

-Even if you happen to find that rare co-op that’s amenable to your needs as an investor, its rules are subject to change at the next board meeting.
+Even if you find that rare co-op that’s amenable to your needs as an investor, its rules are subject to change at the next board meeting.

 There’s also usually a lengthy approval process that calls for financial disclosures, character references, and a personal interview with the co-op’s board.